gitlocalize/docs/how_to_contribute.md

 ## 5. Conflict

-If a translated file is far behind from the original file, GitLocalize shows it as a conflict status.
-In this case, click each segment and link to its parent segment.
+If a translated file is far outdated when compared to the original file, some segments may not have a counterpart.
+GitLocalize will show this as a conflict.

+When this happens, you'll have two options: you can link the translation segment on the left to the original one on the right, or you can delete the translation segment.

 ![Conflict](assets/img/how_to_contribute/conflict.png)

 ## 6. Review Request & Pull Request

-Once you finish translating a file, `Create Review Request` button will be shown up at the top.
-Click it to create a review request to notify your team that you have finished translating the file and start a discussion.
+After you finish translating a file, the `Create Review Request` button will show up at the top of the page.
+Click it to create a review request.
+This will notify your team that you're done translating and will start a discussion about your changes.

+You can check out the 'Conversation' tab under the 'Review Requests' section to see if you get any feedback on your work.

-After the moderator finds your changes are goood to go, she will send a pull request to the repo.
-Check out the pull request to see if you get any feedbacks there.
+Once the moderator finds your translation is good to go, he or she will send a pull request to the repo.
+Congratulations!
+You've successfully made a contribution to a project!

 ![Pull Request](assets/img/how_to_contribute/pull_request.png)